Altinn/altinn-studio-docs/content/correspondence/transition/_index.en.md

 weight: 60
 ---

+{{% notice warning  %}}
+This section of the documentation is a work in progress.
+There are sections with missing or only partial documentation.
+Some functionality is still under analysis and development, and does not represent the final production version.
+{{% /notice %}}

 To simplify the transition from Altinn 2 to the Altinn 3 version of the Correspondence product, an overall strategy has been followed aiming to balance complexity and user-friendliness for all parties.

 - Altinn 3 Correspondence largely has the same data model as Altinn 2 to enable mapping/migration.